JonEHolland/pace-tool/QUICKSTART.md

 ## Tips

 1. **The single HTML file is completely self-contained** - you can rename it, move it anywhere, email it, etc.
-2. **Scroll the race times section** to quickly adjust pace without using the picker
+2. **Works offline** - once installed as PWA, no internet connection needed
-3. **Works offline** - once built, no internet connection needed
+3. **Mobile-friendly** - designed for touch, works great on phones
-4. **Mobile-friendly** - designed for touch, works great on phones
+4. **Light and dark mode** - automatically adapts to your system settings
-5. **Light and dark mode** - automatically adapts to your system settings
+5. **Install as PWA** - Add to home screen for app-like experience